openshift/autoheal/README.md

 ## Configuration

 Most of the configuration of the auto-heal service is kept in a YAML configuration file.
-The name of the configuration file is specified using the `-config-file` command line option.
+The name of the configuration file is specified using the `--config-file` command line option.
 If this option isn't explicitly given then the service will try to load the `autoheal.yml` file from the current working directory.